Archaeological site: Field survey

 There are many ways to find sites, one example can be through surveys.
-Surveys involve walking around analyzing the land looking for artifacts.
+Surveys involve walking around analyzing the land and looking for artifacts.
 It can also involve digging, according to the Archaeological Institute of America, "archaeologists actively search areas that were likely to support human populations, or in places where old documents and records indicate people once lived."
 This helps archaeologists in the future.
-In case there was no time, or money during the finding of the site, archaeologists can come back and visit the site for further digging to find out the extent of the site.
+In case there is no time or money during the site's discovery, archaeologists can come back and visit the site for further digging to find out the extent of the site.
 Archaeologist can also sample randomly within a given area of land as another form of conducting surveys.

 Surveys are very useful, according to Jess Beck, "it can tell you where people were living at different points in the past."
 Geophysics is a branch of survey becoming more and more popular in archaeology, because it uses different types of instruments to investigate features below the ground surface.
-It is not as reliable, because although they can see what is under the surface of the ground it does not produce the best picture.
-Archaeologists have to still dig up the area in order to uncover the truth.
+It is not as reliable because although they can see what is under the surface of the ground, it does not produce the best picture.
+Archaeologists still have to dig up the area in order to uncover the truth.
 There are also two most common types of geophysical survey, which is, magnetometer and ground penetrating radar.

 Magnetometry is the technique of measuring and mapping patterns of magnetism in the soil.
-It uses an instrument called a magnetometer which is required to measure and map traces of soil magnetism.
+It uses an instrument called a magnetometer, which is required to measure and map traces of soil magnetism.
 The ground penetrating radar is a method that uses radar pulses to image the subsurface.
-It uses electro magnetic radiation in the microwave band of the radio spectrum, and detects the reflected signals from subsurface structures.
+It uses electromagnetic radiation in the microwave band of the radio spectrum and detects the reflected signals from subsurface structures.

-There are many other tools that can be used to find artifacts, but along with finding artifacts, archaeologist have to make maps.
+There are many other tools that can be used to find artifacts, but along with finding artifacts, archaeologists have to make maps.
 They do so by taking data from surveys, or archival research and plugging it into a Geographical Information Systems (GIS) and that will contain both locational information and a combination of various information.
 This tool is very helpful to archaeologists who want to explore in a different area and want to see if anyone else has done research.
 They can use this tool to see what has already been discovered.
 With this information available, archaeologists can expand their research and add more to what has already been found.